Deer-Resistant All-star Lineup

 Boxwood is the classic choice for a formal garden, but it works equally well framing a cottage garden.
 English boxwood can be finicky and slow-growing, but varieties like 'Wintergreen' Korean boxwood can quickly fill in to add structure and year-round beauty to your garden.
 If boxwood blight is an issue in your area, try native lookalike inkberry (Ilex glabra).
 'Gembox' is one new variety to try, with a more compact, formal growth habit.

-Hellebores were the plant that first tipped me off to the idea that I could have a beautiful garden if I just focused on plants the deer weren't eating.
+Hellebores (or Lenten Rose) were the plant that first tipped me off to the idea that I could have a beautiful garden if I just focused on plants the deer weren't eating.
 I absolutely love the look of these plants, from the mass of evergreen foliage; to the texture of their coarse, palmate leaves; and of course, the long-lasting flowers in Easter egg colors.

 How lucky are we that a plant as pretty and easy to grow as daffodils is also deer-resistant?